joaodubas/lead/README.md

 About
 -----
-One new free manager project.
+One new free project manager.

 TODO